This post may contain affiliate links. Please read my disclosure for more info.

 Both AeroPress models include 350 paper filters – they’re exactly the same in this regard.

 Travel mug and lid

-The original AeroPress has a large filter holder that can keep upwards of 500 filters.
-The AeroPress Go has replaced this with a travel filter holder.
-The travel holder can store 20 filters and fits easily into the travel mug.
+The classic AeroPress comes with a big filter holder that can hold over 500 filters.
+But, the AeroPress Go changes things up with a smaller, travel-friendly filter holder.
+This compact version stores 20 filters and slides right into the travel mug.

 Both models come with 350 paper filters.

 Do Other AeroPress Accessories Work With the AeroPress Go?

 The AeroPress Go and the original AeroPress have different sizes, so some accessories, like the Prismo, might be a bit trickier to attach to the Go version.
 But don’t worry, this doesn’t impact how well they work or how long they last.

 Do AeroPress and AeroPress Go Brew the Same?